Kotlin/KEEP/proposals/KEEP-0427-static-member-type-extension.md

 - For callable references, specifying the type disambiguates in most cases.
 - You can import a static callable with renaming to avoid ambiguity.

-Furthermore, it would not be possible to write `val x = Type::type`, since there is no type to assign to such an expression.
+Furthermore, it would not be possible to write `val x = Type::static`, since there is no type to assign to such an expression.